You do not need a placement test. Please schedule an appointment with a College Relations counselor.

 Continuing & Returning Students

-Students who were placed into courses below transfer-level will have new placements and new options for Spring 2019.
+Students who were placed into courses below transfer-level will have new placements and new options for Spring 2019 and beyond.

 English and Math course sequences are changing, and you will need to plan carefully to know which English course to take, and which Math course to select based on your Major.

 What do you need to do?

 - Schedule an Online or In-Person appointment to meet with a counselor OR

 - Talk with an English or Math instructor for general information OR